 The diamond grader then skillfully decides the color grade based on the saturation of the color compared to the master set.
 This step requires good eyes and extensive experience.

 For example, a diamond set in a yellow-gold ring could appear less yellowish in tone than one in a white-metal mounting.
-By grading loose diamonds, AGS gets the best and most accurate read possible.
+Grading loose diamonds gets the best and most accurate read possible.

 The American Gem Society Color Grade indicates where a diamond’s color falls on a scale that runs from 0 (colorless) to 10 (light yellow or light brown).
 Most labs grade based on using D as the best color (see top line in the scale above), down to Z.